mokshaproject/moksha/docs/main/DataPersistence.rst

 Moksha will also make it simple to define data sources that should persist in a git repository.
 This allows developers to easily track, interpret, and reference revisions of arbitrary data sources.

-RHM
----

-`RHM <http://rhm.et.redhat.com>`_ is a persistence extension to the Qpid messaging system.
-Since Moksha integrates with the Qpid AMQP messaging broker, the RHM extension will give Moksha applications the ability to define persistent durable messages queues.